rocissa/rss-website/speaking.md

 ## Important Information

-- **General Presentation Length: 50 minutes, including Q&A.** No training sessions will be included this year.
+- **General Presentation Length: 50 minutes, including Q&A.**
 - **Accommodations:** Accepted speakers can reserve a discounted room at the Hyatt, subject to availability.
-- **Admission:**
-    - Conference registration is included for all individuals whose proposals are accepted.
-    - **If your CFP submission isn’t selected, you’ll still be eligible to purchase a ticket at the early-bird rate after selection notifications are sent out, (by July 31), even though standard ticket prices will have gone into effect.**
-    - Admission includes breakfast, lunch and snacks.
-    - A speaker ready room is available.
+- **Admission:** Conference registration is included for all individuals, including backup speakers, whose proposals are accepted.
+If your CFP submission isn’t selected, you’ll still be eligible to purchase a ticket at the early-bird rate after selection notifications are sent out, even though standard ticket prices will have gone into effect.
+Admission includes breakfast, lunch and snacks.
+A speaker ready room is available.
 - **Scheduling:** We request speakers be available both days.
 Talks are scheduled from 8:00 am to 4:30 PM.
 We cannot guarantee a specific time slot on the schedule.
 - **Topic Guidance:** We seek a wide variety of topics.
 Themes will be adapted based on submissions.
 Examples include: AI, Threats and Threat Hunting, Technical Deep Dives, Governance, Risk & Compliance, Business: Adapting to Change, Cloud Security, Ethical Hacking, Security Automation.
 Additionally, we're actively looking for more technical presentations to help meet attendee demand.
 Visit [our past events page](/past-events/) to find past schedules and presentation slides.
 - **Vendor Neutrality:**  *Please note that this CFP is separate and distinct from the Sponsorship Track*
-  - No company logos or promotional content
-  - No shadow marketing
+  - No company logos, promotional content, or shadow marketing
   - Open Source Software is acceptable as a presentation topic
 - **Speaker & Topic Selection:**
-  - Speaker slots are awarded to individuals on the specific abstract submitted and not companies and the decision is final.
+  - Speaker slots are awarded to <u>individuals</u> on the specific abstract submitted and <u>not</u> companies and the decision is final.
   - Any change to speaker or topic requires committee review and approval and may result in exclusion from the program.
+- **Backup Speakers:**
-- **Backup Speakers:** We also identify a pool of backup speakers.
+  - We also identify a pool of backup speakers.
 These individuals are invited to present in the event of cancellations or to fill additional slots as needed.
-- **Slide Review:** To maintain high-quality, vendor-neutral presentations, the Speaker Committee reviews slides before the conference and may request revisions.
+- **Slide Review:** To maintain high-quality, vendor-neutral presentations, the Speaker Committee reviews slides before the conference and may request revisions. <u>A template will be provided by the RSS.</u> All slide decks will be distributed to conference attendees.
 - **Speaker Appreciation:** Speakers receive a small gift card and a certificate of appreciation.
 <br><br>